2 Weeks Prior to Vacation

 a problem with the house while you're away.
 Many insurance companies

 require daily checks for your insurance to remain valid.

 Ask a neighbor or one of their kids to park

-in your driveway while you're gone.
+in your driveway while you're gone and to possibly take a garbage bin to the curb on collection day.
 Arrange lawn care, gardening, snow removal and/or indoor plant care.